-Childbirth and motherhood is not the same as it was 100, 50, or even 10 years ago.
+Childbirth and motherhood are not the same as they were 100, 50, or even 10 years ago.
 Now, women are more empowered than ever before, with information about their bodies, their child, and their life as a mom.
 Trends in pregnancy, childbirth, and motherhood are constantly shifting.
 As the labor and delivery experience changes, so too must the healthcare organizations that support them.

 Let’s explore some of the recent shifts in the landscape:

-- Women are becoming mothers later in life.
 The median age at which women become mothers in the United States is 26, compared with 21 in 1970.
-This shift is caused by several factors, including the Great Recession, delays in marriage, decrease in teen motherhood, and the participation of women in the labor force.
+This shift is caused by several factors, including the Great Recession, delays in marriage, a decrease in teen motherhood, and the participation of women in the labor force.